help-me-mom/ng-mocks/README.md

 ### MockBuilder

-`MockBuilder` is the simplest way to mock everything.
+`MockBuilder` is the simplest way to create mock copies out of everything.
-It provides a rich toolkit of functions to manipulate the mocked copies in the way your test requires, but with minimum overhead.
+It provides a rich toolkit of functions to manipulate the mock copies in the way your test requires, but with minimum overhead.

 Usually, we have something simple to test, but, time to time, the simplicity is killed by nightmarish dependencies.